-Of what point is understanding time management for college students if you are going to continue doing what you have been doing before?
+At what point is understanding time management for college students if you will continue doing what you have been doing before?

 3. Create priorities

-One of the things that you should definitely do is to create priorities.
+One of the things that you should do is to create priorities.

-You need to understand that not everything is worth your time and not every activity will benefit you.
+You must understand that not everything is worth your time, and not every activity will benefit you.
 You need to think about what you want to achieve in the long run and focus on the activities that bring you closer to your goal.